NohaTech/Seafile-best-practices-for-Ubuntu/Ubuntu-Guides/Baikal.md

 ## Introduction
-We are going to install Baikal that's a light and good DAV server, it's greate to use with Seafile.
+We are going to install Baikal that's a light and good DAV server, it's greate to use with Seafile.<br>
 If you want to read more please read, http://sabre.io/baikal/ <br>
 <br>
 Before we start I recommending you to follow this guide to make sure that your server are secure: <br>